kupl/SeamFuzz-Artifact/README.md

 # How to use
 We provide an example instruction which conducts a short experiment running **AFL++**, **AFL++_MOpt**, and **SeamFuzz** on benchmark programs ... with trials during 3 hours.
 Note that conducting experiments on all benchmarks (Table 2 in our paper) takes a total 20,160 hours (24 hours * 14 benchmarks * 20 trials * 3 fuzzers).
+Yet, we also provide running script files which reproduce all result tables(Table 2, 3, 4, and 5) in our paper.

 Once the setup is properly prepared (or using VM), enter the following command to reproduce the main evlauation results in our paper, which is Table 2 in Section IV.